Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/README.md

 Copy the `wave_out.txt` file from the `tcf` target to the host machine using the following command:

 ```
-tfile copy -to-host /mnt/sd-mmcblk1p1/wave_out.txt YOUR_DIR/wave_out.txt
+tfile copy -to-host /mnt/sd-mmcblk0p1/wave_out.txt $(YOUR_DIR)/wave_out.txt
 ````

-Choose a tool to print out the data.
+The wave_out.txt file will be copied over to $(YOUR_DIR).
+Choose a tool to plot the data.
 A possible option is MATLAB®.
 If you do not have MATLAB installed, other third-party tools, such as Excel, also provide a similar feature.
 Use your preferred method to print out a sine wave.

   ![missing image](images/sinewave.png)

 # Support

 GitHub issues will be used for tracking requests and bugs.
-For questions go to [forums.xilinx.com](http://forums.xilinx.com/).
+For questions go to [forums.xilinx.com](https://support.xilinx.com).

 # License